-Lower Dauphin Middle School Principal Dan Berra has announced the Distinguished Honor Roll and Honor Roll for the second marking period.
+The Middletown Area Middle School has announced its Distinguished Honor Roll and Honor Roll for the third quarter.

 If you like to run – or just walk – here’s how to turn your fleet feet into cash to support a good cause.

 On Saturday, Nov.
 15, a 5-kilometer “Raiders Run for a Cure” to raise money for the Penn State Hershey Children’s Hospital will be held at Middletown Area High School.
 The event will also include a Mile Fun Run.